-It's true - your website is an expense for your business, but is also an invaluable marketing tool no business should be without - so actually, it's actually more a priceless asset.
+It's true - your website is an expense for your business, but is also an invaluable marketing tool no business should be without - so actually, it's more a priceless asset.

 There are a number of tools available that allow anyone to make their own website from scratch, some at no cost.
 While these may seem like an obvious starting point, it is important to be aware of the hidden costs of your DIY website.